Hire the Top 3% of Freelance Business Plan Writers

 A strategic plan is a living document, and you should revisit it as your company grows and changes.
 Our consultants can help you evaluate and update your plans to reflect new market realities, strategic shifts, fresh opportunities or threats, changes in financial performance, and more.

-To hire the right talent, it’s important to evaluate a candidate’s experience, technical skills, and communication skills.
+To hire the right business plan consultant, it’s important to evaluate a candidate’s experience, technical skills, and communication skills.
 You’ll also want to consider the fit with your particular industry, company, and project.
-Toptal’s rigorous screening process ensures that every member of our network has excellent experience and skills, and our team will match you with the perfect talent for your project.
+Toptal’s rigorous screening process ensures that every member of our network has excellent experience and skills, and our team will match you with the perfect business plan writers for your project.

-At Toptal, we thoroughly screen candidates to ensure we only match you with the highest caliber of talent.
+At Toptal, we thoroughly screen our business plan advisors to ensure we only match you with the highest caliber of talent.
 Of the more than 200,000 people who apply to join the Toptal network each year, fewer than 3% make the cut.

 In addition to screening for industry-leading expertise, we also assess candidates’ language and interpersonal skills to ensure that you have a smooth working relationship.

-When you hire with Toptal, you’ll always work with world-class, custom-matched talent ready to help you achieve your goals.
+When you hire business plan advisors with Toptal, you’ll always work with world-class, custom-matched business plan writers ready to help you achieve your goals.

-You can hire skilled professionals on an hourly, part-time, or full-time basis.
-Toptal can also manage the entire project from end-to-end with our Managed Delivery offering.
-Whether you hire an expert for a full- or part-time position, you’ll have the control and flexibility to scale your team up or down as your needs evolve.
-Our talent can fully integrate into your existing team for a seamless working experience.
+You can hire business plan writers on an hourly, part-time, or full-time basis.
+Toptal can also manage the project end-to-end based on your specific requirements as part of our Consulting and Services offerings.
+Whether you hire a business plan writer for a full- or part-time position, you’ll have the control and flexibility to scale your team up or down as your needs evolve.
+Our business plan writers can fully integrate into your existing team for a seamless working experience.

-We make sure that each engagement between you and your selected talent begins with a trial period of up to two weeks.
+We make sure that each engagement between you and your business plan writer begins with a trial period of up to two weeks.
 This means that you have time to confirm the engagement will be successful.
 If you’re completely satisfied with the results, we’ll bill you for the time and continue the engagement for as long as you’d like.
 If you’re not completely satisfied, you won’t be billed.
-From there, we can either part ways, or we can provide you with another expert who may be a better fit and with whom we will begin a second, no-risk trial.
+From there, we can either part ways, or we can provide you with another business plan writer who may be a better fit and with whom we will begin a second, no-risk trial.

 Nicholas is a corporate strategy and FP&A expert who works with businesses to optimize their operations and execute high-priority strategic initiatives.
 He has helped entrepreneurs raise more than $600 million.